 Email or electronic mail is a way of sending messages over the internet.
 Popular email applications are Outlook, Mozilla Thunderbird, Gmail and Yahoo Mail.

-An email address is a string of letters and punctuation marks that identifies a person or organisation on the internet.
+An email address is a string of letters, numbers and symbols that identifies a person or organisation on the internet.

 To export data is to format it differently so that it can be read by a different application.
 You can do this via many applications such as Excel and Word so that Lotus or WordPerfect can read it.